-When an owner repaints the exterior of their stucco residence, it is not considered a substantial alteration when the chosen color is the color used at the time of original construction an owner uses the original color or a color that has been approved through a petition process as described herein.
-Courtyard villa owners may submit a petition by a substantial percentage of the courtyard villa owners requesting additional approved colors.
-For purposes of this policy, the substantial percentage is 75% of the courtyard villa owners.
+When an owner repaints the exterior of their stucco residence, it is not considered a substantial alteration if the chosen color is the color used at the time of original construction or a color that has been approved through a petition process as described herein.
+Courtyard villa owners may submit a petition by a substantial percentage of the Courtyard villa owners requesting additional approved colors.
+For purposes of this policy, the substantial percentage is 75% of the Courtyard villa owners.
 Only one signature per homesite.
 The completed petition shall be submitted and approved by the ARC upon staff verification of ownership.
-Once the petition is approved, all courtyard villa re-painting applications will be submitted to the ARC for review to ensure compliance with this policy.
+Once the petition is approved, all Courtyard villa re-painting applications will be submitted to the ARC for review to ensure compliance with this policy.

-When repainting the residence the color must be the same as the original color used at the time of original construction.
+When repainting the residence the color shall be the same as original color used at the time of original construction.
 When repainting shutters or front doors, no owner shall undertake any exterior painting which would substantially alter the exterior appearance of their home.
 Hot, electric, neon or bright colors are not permitted.